How to Legally Change Your Name in California: a Complete Guide (2024)

 Step 5 – Updating Your ID and Official Records

-The final step in the name change process is updating your ID and official records with your new name.
+The final step in the name change process is updating your ID and official records to your new legal name.

 - Tips – Updating Your ID and Official Records: Expect every ID agency and other place to have their own name change form or application to fill out.
 If you access and complete each form in advance, you can save a lot of time at each place when you go in with your Certified Decree Changing Name.
 Some places will allow you to update online but that may take longer because you will still have to mail in, or take in, your Certified Copy to complete your update.
 Passport will take the longest, but they have an expedited process for people with booked travel in the near future.